-a.
-Location

 b.
 Cost

-(C.) Schedule (to accommodate my schedule)
+(c.)
+Schedule (to accommodate my schedule)

 ď.
 Availability (when the course was available to be taken)

 e.
 Other (Please specify)

-Do vou feel this class has prepared you with the information needed to be a safe, defensive, and
+- Ifeel this class has prepared you with the information needed to be a safe, defensive, and ous driver?

-ous driver?

 (a.)
 Yes

-b.
 No

-ъ. с.
+c.
 I feel somewhat prepared.

+d.
 I feel prepared but wanted to learn more.

 Did you ur instructor(s) present information clearly and in an interesting manner?

 (a).
 Yes

 b.
 No

 .
 C. Sometimes

-Was th e pace of the course adequate?
+Was th ne pace of the course adequate?

-(
+(a.)
 Yes, the pace was just right.

 b.
 The pace was too slow.

 c.
 The pace was too fast.

 Was th ere any topic you feel should have been covered more in depth?

-а Yes,
+a.
+Yes,

 No.

-Was th ere anything on the final examination or Permit test that you felt was not covered adequately?
+Was th nere anything on the final examination or Permit test that you felt was not covered adequately?

 a.
 Yes,

-(b.)
-No.
+and the same of th No.

 Any su ggestions for improvements?

 Any co mpliments/positives you would like to share?

-The tember um extertaion.
-Anni. antico
+The tenter was entertainen.
+Furni and nice

+111 MAKA CONSCIONAL MANAGEMENTE.

-educated, and courteous driver.
-We value and appreciate your opinion.
-Please take a moment to provide some feedback on our program so we may evaluate our strengths and areas we can grow.
+provide some feedback on our program so we may evaluate our strengths and areas we can grow.
 What was the primary reason that you chose to take Driver's Ed with CCRI? a.
 Location b.
 Cost c.
 Schedule (to accommodate my schedule) d.
 Availability (when the course was available to be taken) e.
 Other (Please specify) Do you feel this class has prepared you with the information needed to be a safe, defensive, and courteous driver? a.
 Yesb.
 Noc.
 I feel somewhat prepared.d.
 I feel prepared but wanted to learn more.
 Did your instructor(s) present information clearly and in an interesting manner? a.
 Yes b.
 No c.
 Sometimes Was the pace of the course adequate?
 Yes, the pace was just right.The pace was too slow.The pace was too fast.
 Was there any topic you feel should have been covered more in depth? a.
-Yes, how to operate a manual transmission. b.
+Yes, now to operate a manual transmission. b.
 No. Was there anything on the final examination or Permit test that you felt was not covered adequately? a.
 Yes, Any suggestions for improvements?
 Any compliments/positives you would like to share?
+Class was entertaining & informative, very Nice instructor, learned a lot-